Simon's Sircus: Displays

-Simon's Sircus was formed in April 1968 by Lt Cdr Idiens following 892 Squadron's disembarkation from the aircraft carrier HMS Hermes.
-They were based at RNAS Yeovilton and displayed at numerous RAF Airshows and Royal Navy Air Station Air Days during the 1968 season culminating in the SBAC Farnborough Airshow on 20, 21 and 22 September.
+Simon's Sircus operated only during the 1968 display season, performing at Royal Navy open days, regional airshows and major public events.
+The team's routines featured close‑formation flying with six Sea Vixen FAW.2s—an unusual sight given the aircraft's size and reputation as a heavy all‑weather interceptor rather than a manoeuvrable display platform.

+Culminating in the SBAC Farnborough Airshow in September.
 The main element of the team's display began with a steep turn and then a loop in 'broad arrow' formation, changing to 'box six' during the second manoeuvre.
 This was followed by a barrel roll in 'long arrow' formation, a loop in 'spearhead' formation and lastly a 'bomb burst' and finale.
 The team were highly acclaimed by many who saw them display, due in no small part to the fact that the Sea Vixens used were over five times heavier than the Folland Gnats used by the well known Red Arrows aerobatic team of the RAF.